playermissile/dli_tutorial/index.rst

  * display list data cannot cross a 4k boundary, so you must use a display list command with the ``LMS`` bit if using a bitmapped display mode that will result in a larger memory usage

+.. _dli_crash_course:

-A Crash Course on Display List Interrupts
+Display List Interrupts: A Crash Course
 ---------------------------------------------

 DLIs are non-maskable interrupts (NMIs), meaning they cannot be ignored.
 When